ghogaresachin/Walmart-Data-Analysis/README.md

-# Walmart Data Analysis: End-to-End SQL + Python Project P-9
+# Walmart Data Analysis: End-to-End SQL + Python Project

 ## Project Overview

 ![Project Pipeline](https://github.com/ghogaresachin/Walmart-Data-Analysis/blob/master/walmart_project-piplelines.png?raw=true)

 This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
-We utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
+I have utilize Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
 The project is ideal for data analysts looking to develop skills in data manipulation, SQL querying, and data pipeline creation.

 ---